Parent & Family Guide to Off-Campus Study

 - Knowledge and suitability of selected program & term

-- General organization, preparation, and timeliness
+- Engagement in the off-campus application process reflected in general organization, preparation, and timeliness

-- Recommendation(s)
+- Recommendation

 - Essay responses